Map

 Before you get started

-Add a map
+How to add a map

 Other ways to embed maps

-You can also embed a static Google map directly from the Google maps website.
-Just grab the embed code and paste it in an embed element on your page.
-You'll need to change the width and height of the map by updating the code itself.
-You can set both to 100%, then apply any width and height values to the embed element in the style panel to get the desired dimensions.
+To change the width and height of the map, you’ll need to update the code itself.
+You can set both to 100%, then apply any width and height values to the Embed element in the Style panel to get the desired dimensions.

-Create an API key
+How to create an API key

-Go to the Google Maps platform, click get started and follow the instructions to generate your API key:
+Go to the Google Maps platform, click Get started, and follow the instructions to generate your API key:

 1. Choose Maps